shbxio/CAP/Application lifecycle management/README.md

 4. Then press "Install App" at the top so that a popout window appears on the right side. <br />
 ![installApp](https://github.com/shbxio/CAP/assets/43991954/c0da1a80-e366-4990-b1f1-79b3c87e8bbe)

 5. There you should search for "Microsoft Sustainability Manager".
 Please note that you also need to install "Microsoft Sustainability Manager Demo Data".
 This will allow to create an organizational hierarchy, which we will be editing later.
 You can't install both apps at the same time, so you need to install them separately.
-Once you have accepted the terms of use, you can install MSM / MSM Demo Data. <br />
+Once you have accepted the terms of use, you can install MSM / MSM Demo Data. <br /> <br />
 For those who will use the 30-day free trial of Microsoft Sustainability Manager, the name of the app you will see here is "Microsoft Sustainability Manager Trial" and you do not need to install the "Microsoft Sustainability Manager Demo Data", as the demo data will be installed automatically in this case. <br />
 ![MSMNext](https://github.com/shbxio/CAP/assets/43991954/fd3f278e-ff8e-4185-8f5f-0ebe532f714d)
 <br />